Saaifbanday/Docs-Test-Amplify/Writerside/topics/Save-Model-to-a-file.md

 ![Save Model to a file](screenshots/Save Model to a file.png){ width="700" }{ border-effect="rounded" }

+{type="full"}
-## Arguments
+Arguments
+:

-model1, model2...
+1. model1, model2...
 : fitted model objects

-file
+2. file
-:file name with path, the model objects selected will be saved to this RData file
+: file name with path, the model objects selected will be saved to this RData file

 >For detailed help click on the R icon on the top right hand side of the help dialog overlay
 >